 Learn how to create your own PythagoraSwitch (Pitagora Suitchi) machine with things around your house.
 Pythagora Equipment Academy is an excellent series of mini-mechanism tutorial videos from Japan’s Pitagora Suitchi educational TV show.
 They demonstrate how to create small elements that can be connected to more complex chain reactions at home.

 Pitagora Suitchi was created in 2002 to help foster unique ways of thinking in children.
 Short segments feature Pythagorean devices, the Japanese equivalent of Rube Goldberg machines.

-Narrated in English, the Beginner Course lesson above uses dominoes, tape, two pencils, and a clip to create a Time Lag Device.
+Narrated in English, the Beginner Course-level gif above uses dominoes, tape, two pencils, and a clip to create a Time Lag Device.
 Just add a marble as shown.

-The video below is an intermediate level lesson that shares how to make an Allocated See Saw.
+The gif below is an intermediate level lesson that shares how to make an Allocated See Saw.

 I spy the Happinet PythagoraSwitch Pitagora Goal flag.
 Find it on Amazon or make your own.

 • A Japanese ‘Pythagoras Switch’ Rube Goldberg Machine for charity

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.

 Curated, kid-friendly, independently-published.
 Support this mission by becoming a sustaining member today.